solidexpert-ltd/ngx-charts/README.md

 ## Publishing

+### NPM Package

 The library is automatically published to npm via GitHub Actions when code is pushed to the `main` branch.
+The package version follows the format: `{angular-version}.0.{build-number}` (e.g., `19.0.123`).

+### Demo Page

+The demo application is automatically deployed to GitHub Pages at [https://solidexpert-ltd.github.io/ngx-charts/](https://solidexpert-ltd.github.io/ngx-charts/) on every push to the `main` branch via GitHub Actions.

 ## Contributing